 Experts strongly advise applicants from low-income families to submit the CSS Profile.
 Doing this could result in additional need-based aid they otherwise wouldn't have received had they only filled out the FAFSA.

 The CSS Profile is an extremely in-depth form that generally requires more time and effort than the FAFSA.
 For this financial aid profile, students must fill out information about their biological/adoptive parents, stepparents/parents' partners, and/or legal guardian(s).

 Students need to submit parent or guardian information on taxes and assets using documents such as tax returns from the previous two years, mortgage statements, bank statements, W-2 forms, and other records of income.

 Compared to the FAFSA, the CSS Profile places more emphasis on an applicant's family situation, taking into account factors like medical bills and school costs for other dependents.
 There's even a special section you can use to describe extenuating circumstances, such as a disability you or a family member has, a family death, or a recent job loss.

-To fill out and submit the CSS Profile, go to the College Board's official website.
-There, you'll need to make an online account.
+To fill out and submit the CSS Profile, go to the College Board website and make an account.
 (If you've taken the SAT, you can simply log in with those credentials.)
-All of your financial aid information is saved as you go, allowing you to return anytime to complete the form.
+All your financial aid information is saved as you go, allowing you to return anytime to complete the form.

 How Much Does the CSS Profile Cost?

-Unlike the FAFSA, which is free to fill out, it costs $25 to send the CSS Profile to one college or scholarship program; after that, it's an additional $16 per recipient.
-As an example, if you applied to five schools that all require the CSS Profile, you'd need to pay $89.
+Unlike the FAFSA, which is free to fill out, it costs $25 to send the CSS Profile to one college or scholarship program.
+After that, it's an additional $16 per recipient.
+So if you applied to five schools that all required the CSS Profile, you'd pay $89.